Henrymenez/cms/README.md

 # cms
-##contact management system where personal information is collected and saved in a file formart.
+##contact management system where personal information is collected and saved in a file format.
 ### you can register, login , change password and logout.
-###just basic auth with file system
+### just basic auth with file system